mmbman/Katagiri/1987-05-23-Karma-in-Buddhism.md

 #### 2-29:23

-**Question**: I understand how there can be an individual karma and a non-individual karma, but I wondered if you could say any more about how non-individual karma can apply to a certain group, like a Japanese karma, or an American karma, or a Brazilian karma.
+**Question:** I understand how there can be an individual karma and a non-individual karma, but I wondered if you could say any more about how non-individual karma can apply to a certain group, like a Japanese karma, or an American karma, or a Brazilian karma.
 I don’t understand how there can be a non-individual karma that applies to a group, rather than to all things.

-**Katagiri**: Excuse me, I’m not clear.
+**Katagiri:** Excuse me, I’m not clear.

-**Another person**: I understand the question, but I’m looking at it more personally.
+**Another person:** I understand the question, but I’m looking at it more personally.
 I’m wondering, do you ever wonder why you’re here... with us?

-**Katagiri**: *[Cackles.]* I don’t know.
+**Katagiri:** *[Cackles.]* I don’t know.

-**Same person**: And why it’s us, this group here, and not somebody else, you know?
+**Same person:** And why it’s us, this group here, and not somebody else, you know?

-**Another person**: Sometimes I look around at our group and I think, there’s nobody really super-exceptional here, we’re all kind of average people, but what are we doing here?
+**Another person:** Sometimes I look around at our group and I think, there’s nobody really super-exceptional here, we’re all kind of average people, but what are we doing here?
 You know, with this Japanese teacher.
 Because I think we have a particular American karma, we have American history and world view, and yours is quite different.

-**Katagiri**: Yes, I am different, so-called Japanese.
+**Katagiri:** Yes, I am different, so-called Japanese.
 But on the other hand, I think individual karma is not separate from non-individual karma.
 Individual karma cannot be developed in the vast expanse of the human world, the so-called non-individual world, [...] if you ignore society or nations.
 In other words, if you ignore belonging to or participating in nations or society, you can develop your own character, but it really develops based on ego.
 So in order to develop different individual character, I think it must develop in broader perspective, in other words by belonging to or participating in peoples, groups, or society, nations.
 And then, your personality develops very gently, in a humble way.

 That’s [what I said] a couple years ago to the Zen Center in San Francisco.
 They don’t want to look at the Japanese custom of Zen Buddhism, so they try to escape or ignore [it], and then they want to develop their own Buddhism.
 Yes, it is [your own]!
 But *I* say, if you want to [have an] American way of Buddhism developing naturally, I think you should pay attention to American Buddhism connected not only to the American situation, but also [to the whole] cosmic situation, including Japan, and Europe.
 How can you understand America separate from Europe and the East?
 No way.
 But nevertheless you have to develop your own character.
 How do you develop your own character? *Humbly.*